+The Figtree Oval Master plan was endorsed by Council on 15 August 2016 as a reference point for future improvements

+Figtree Oval Master plan Item 1 Council Business Paper 15 Aug 2016

+Vegetation Management Plans

-Supporting Document The Supporting Document guides use, protection, maintenance, upgrades, and new infrastructure for: The Figtree Oval Master plan was endorsed by Council on 15 August 2016 as a reference point for future improvements Figtree Oval Master plan Item 1 Council Business Paper 15 Aug 2016 Vegetation Areas in need of targeted vegetation management and Management planning.
-Plans Vegetation Management Plans can be created as a result of development consent conditions or a result of a Council plan or strategy.
+Areas in need of targeted vegetation management and planning.

+Vegetation Management Plans can be created as a result of development consent conditions or a result of a Council plan or strategy.
 VMPs are often developed for areas of high community use like our patrolled beaches or of high environmental value such as riparian or wildlife corridors.
 These plans often guide actions on community land by volunteers, Council staff or contractors.
 A link is provided to the dune vegetation site plan for Bulli Beach for an example.
+Bulli-beach-dune-vegetation-site-plan

+Puckey's Estate Biodiversity Stewardship Agreement

-Bulli-beach-dune-vegetation-site-plan Puckey's The Biodiversity values of Puckey's Estate in North Estate Wollongong Biodiversity Stewardship Agreement The Biodiversity Stewardship Agreement under the Biodiversity Conservation Act 2016 protects this rare coastal habitat that includes rainforest, dunes and marshland.
+The Biodiversity values of Puckey's Estate in North Wollongong

+The Biodiversity Stewardship Agreement under the Biodiversity Conservation Act 2016 protects this rare coastal habitat that includes rainforest, dunes and marshland.
 It's home to around 130 different types of birds and several endangered plant communities.
 It is community land categorised as Bushland under this PoM.

+Link: more information about Puckeys-Estate

+Economic Development Strategy 2019 - 2029

+Wollongong-City-Council-Economic-Development-Strategy-2019-2029

-Link: more information about Puckeys-Estate Economic Strategy Downspround Strategy Wollongong-City-Council-Economic-Development-Strategy-2019-2029 "Building a strong, diversified economy is a priority because it will enable the community to respond to environmental, economic and social challenges.
+"Building a strong, diversified economy is a priority because it will enable the community to respond to environmental, economic and social challenges.
 A strong economy will generate the high-quality jobs that will retain and attract young people and university graduates.
 It will enhance the regions centres and public spaces and offer interesting cultural and recreational experiences that will increase the appeal of the region as a place to live, work and invest."

-Supporting The Supporting Document guides use, protection, Document maintenance, upgrades, and new infrastructure for:
+The Supporting Document guides use, protection, maintenance, upgrades, and new infrastructure for: